 MRSN is a grass-roots organisation managed by refugee communities.
 It provides practical support to asylum seekers and refugees through education and training, and promotes their physical and mental health.
 It helps to build strong and independent refugee community organisations, and develops the skills of community leaders.

-MAP (Methodist Asylum Project) offers practical support and social opportunities to asylum seekers and refugees in Middlesbrough.
-There is a varied programme of services including 2nd hand clothing and household goods, weekly activities like chess club, singing and keep fit, and one-off classes, collaborations, outings and activities, often delivered in partnership with others.
+Methodist Asylum Project (MAP) offers practical support and social opportunities to asylum seekers and refugees by creating welcoming spaces.
+Services include 2nd hand clothing and household goods, regular weekly activities and one-off classes, outings and activities, often delivered in partnership with others.

 Marlow Refugee Action was founded in October 2016 and is now a registered charity no. 1180428.
 Our mission is to translate the global refugee crisis into meaningful local action, helping both refugees in camps abroad and in our local area.
 We fund-raise for specific agencies involved in front-line help; we work with refugees in the local area to facilitate re-entry into past professions and work with our local schools to raise awareness about refugees.